-BIFF Classroom is the newest Beloit International Film Festival program designed to attract young, critical audiences to the world of film.
+BIFF Classroom is the Beloit International Film Festival program designed to attract young, critical audiences to the world of film.

 Since BIFF’s inception, KIDS@BIFF has brought thousands of elementary school-aged children to share their ideas about films and to learn how to look at media critically.

 Once again this year, working with KIDS FIRST, a program of the Coalition for Quality Children’s Media, Kids@BIFF will engage area fifth graders in discussions of quality film.

 Some 850 students from Beloit and South Beloit will participate this year as they share their critiques and watch films in school and in a special program at Luxury 10 Cinema the week before BIFF.

 An addition to the BIFF Classroom program this year will be Help Yourself Films.
 Help Yourself Films is a partnership with the Beloit College Help Yourself program, a community outreach initiative for low-income, minority, marginalized and under-represented youth,12-18, in the Greater Beloit area.

 The new initiative has been designed in consultation with Help Yourself Director Regina Hendrix and Beloit College Professor of Media Studies Joe Bookman.
 In December, students engaged in discussions and activities designed to help them plan their film projects.
 Using cameras provided by Beloit College and smartphones, students were taught basic filmmaking skills and concepts.